 - Never pull on the thinner tubular or cable sections of the laser, cooling, temperature sensor and probe detection lines, as this may damage the components. - Avoid product setups where cabling is taut.
 This can result in damage or inability to remotely move the probe. - During treatment near the brain surface, near bone, near large volumes of CSF, or near large blood vessels: There is a risk of damage to adjacent tissues.
-Careful planning should be done for targets that require treatment adjacent to these tissues. - During the ablation process the Yellow TDT lines should be kept an appropriate distance (e.g., 1-3 mm) from eloquent structures or functional white matter tracts (i.e., corticospinal tract, optic radiations, arcuate fasciculus, corpus callosum, superior longitudinal fasciculus, etc.).
+Careful planning should be done for targets that require treatment adjacent to these tissues. - Noise or MR artifacts in MRI images is known to occur and may be from a variety of sources. - Image artifacts may be caused by signal voids due to biopsy or presence of laser probe. - Image artifacts may be caused by RF noise sources that affects image quality.
+To address these artifacts, consider removing unnecessary equipment from the MR room that may be causing interference. - Image artifacts may be caused by patient movement.
+To improve image quality, consider stabilizing the patient. - Image artifacts during procedure may be due to energy delivery; consider lowering laser power to improve image quality during energy delivery.
+Continued ablation in the presence of MR imaging artifacts may result in unintended tissue damage. - During the ablation process the Yellow TDT lines should be kept an appropriate distance (e.g., 1-3 mm) from eloquent structures or functional white matter tracts (i.e., corticospinal tract, optic radiations, arcuate fasciculus, corpus callosum, superior longitudinal fasciculus, etc.).
 Fusion-S Software supports import of diffusion tensor imaging data which may aid in monitoring of ablated areas near these critical tracts or cortex. - When choosing the Blue TDT line for monitoring the ablation zone, the user should be aware that there can be a ±1.5 mm variance between the actual thermal dose and the Blue TDT line depicted. - The temperature value indicated from the NeuroBlate laser probe is not an accurate measurement of core body temperature.
 Do not use this value.